ericniebler/stl2/ext/proxy/Dxxxx.md

 ### Iterator Concepts

-Rather than requiring that an iterator's `ReferenceType` be convertible to `const ValueType<I>&`-- which is overconstraining for proxied sequences -- we require that there is a shared reference-like type to which both references and values can bind.
-The new `RvalueReferenceType` associated type needs a similar constraint.
+Rather than requiring that an iterator's `reference_t` be convertible to `const value_type_t<I>&`-- which is overconstraining for proxied sequences -- we require that there is a shared reference-like type to which both references and values can bind.
+The new `rvalue_reference_t` associated type needs a similar constraint.

 Only the syntactic requirements are given here.
 The semantic requirements are described in the [Technical Specifications](#technical-specifications) section.